dboddie/shorthand/doc/instructions.rst

 Register operands are indicated by R.

-Constant values are indicated by C.

 Addresses are indicated by A.

 Offsets are indicated by O.

-Values are indicated by V.
+Integer values are indicated by V, and are 4 bits in size.

 ======  ======  ==========  ==========  ==========  ==========  ==========  =========================
 Number  Name    Operands (each 4 bits in size)                              Note